epiphone/gradu/refs.md

 - Different Services Billed According to Different Utilisation Metrics: given the fact that different AWS services are billed according to different utilisation metrics, it is possible to significantly optimise costs by letting client applications directly connect to resources.
 - a better summary here https://blog.acolyer.org/2017/10/19/serverless-computing-economic-and-architectural-impact/
 - related blog text https://gojko.net/2017/02/23/serverless-migration-lesson.html
+  - Critical to **embrace the platform**, not just the Lambda service.
+Crucially, this means not using Lambda to just host traditional apps cheaper.
+Sure, it is perfectly possible to run traditional web applications inside Lambda containers with minor modifications, you just need to move state somewhere else.
+There are even libraries out there that will allow you to run Node.js Express apps or Java Spring Apps inside Lambda easily.
+On one hand, that is quite a compelling way to start using the new architectures.
+On the other hand, the benefits of that approach are quite questionable.
+A big part of Patrick Debois’ keynote at the ServerlessConf 2016 in London was how just pushing things to Lambda won’t make things magically cheaper and faster, quite the opposite.
+  - There are three typical aspects of letting the platform take over the responsibilities of a server:
+    - Use distributed authorization
+    - Let clients orchestrate workflows
+    - Allow clients to directly connect to AWS resources

 ### [Eivy, Adam.
 "Be Wary of the Economics of" Serverless" Cloud Computing."
 (2017)](http://ieeexplore.ieee.org/abstract/document/7912239/)